za01br/mastra/examples/basics/rag/rerank/README.md

-# Re-ranking Results with Tools
+# Re-ranking Results

-A practical example demonstrating how to use Mastra's vector query tool to re-rank results.
-This example shows how to use the tool with OpenAI embeddings and PGVector for vector storage and semantic search.
+A simple example showing how to do result re-ranking with RAG using Mastra, OpenAI, and PGVector.

 ## Prerequisites